spikyian/ModuleDescriptor/README.md

 # ModuleDescriptor
 VLCB/CBUS Module descriptor format &amp; examples.

+This format aims to provide a way to describe a module in a form that can be digested by a computer program to provide a meaningful user interface, without changing the software programming

 # documents
 Please see the latest Module Descriptor File Format document for detailed infomation.